Part IV: Redshift - The Ultimate Guide to Saving Money with AWS Reserved "Anything"

 3. Determine Usage Periods and Resizing Requirements - calculate Monthly Node Hours

 Based on your business requirements, resizing may or may not be a suitable option.
 There are cases where a cluster needs to constantly receive and analyze incoming data.
-In these situations, regular resizing might not be an option.
-But there are cases where data needs to be analyzed infrequently and it might make sense to resize or launch a new cluster from an existing snapshot.
+In these situations, it is important to evaluate any user experience degradation during cluster resizing.
+But there are cases where data needs to be analyzed infrequently and it might make sense to constantly resize the cluster.

 The main objective in this step is to determine the monthly node hours that a Redshift cluster will consume: